openheartmind/WISDOM/reports/v2-2_AIMOS-conference-survey.md

 ~~~

 #### 1. Record
 AIMOS contributions were recorded by participants who completed the Contribution Survey form (see 'contribution data: raw' tab [here](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?usp=sharing)).
 CS estimated the vaue of each contribution in OHMnoms.
 CS & AF added tags to each contribution.
 CS & AF created histograms to show diversity of selected contributions.
-CS selected a range of contributions, aiming to create a normal distribution of OHMnom estimates and a diverse selection of contributors and tags ((see 'preprocessing' tab [here](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?usp=sharing))
+CS selected a range of contributions, aiming to create a normal distribution of OHMnom estimates and a diverse selection of contributors and tags ((see 'preprocessing' tab [here](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?usp=sharing)).

+Respondants could also use the form to nominate values to be reflected in this research project.
+CS visualised these responses as a [word cloud](https://drive.google.com/open?id=10N0Z2mfRE1JZ8SjMG4CnT_U2Xju_b9VQ&usp=drive_fs) and the research team agreed to use the 5 most common words for evaluating contributions in this study.

 #### 2. Review
 Reviewers vote between pairs of contributions on multiple dimensions of interest.
 For each pair, reviewers also select their username from a dropdown box and have the opportunity to add notes.